lingthio/Flask-User/docs/source/customizing_forms.rst

     Notice that in a simple use case like this, the form will work without customizing the accompanying view method.
-This is because WTForm's ``populate_obj()`` function knows how to move data from ``form.country.data`` to ``user.country`` (as long as the attribute names are identical).
+This is because WTForm's ``populate_obj()`` function knows how to move data from ``form.country.data`` to ``user.country`` (as long as the property names are identical).

 --------